doogie205/photometry-SPOCC/README.md

-This python project is made by Dakota Powers with help from SPOCC research group.
+This python project is made by Dakota Powers with MASSIVE help from SPOCC research group.

 IF YOU ARE RUNNING ON ANY APPLE DEVICE GET SPOCC-MAC.py INSTEAD OF SPOCC.py